hpccsystems-solutions-lab/EntertainmentData/README.md

 3. The MusicMoz Open Music Project
 [MusicMoz - Releases](https://musicmoz.org)

-4. Spotify Update
-[Kaggle - Spotify](https://www.kaggle.com/iamsumat/spotify-top-2000s-mega-dataset) data is extracted from the Spotify playlist - Top 2000s on PlaylistMachinery(@plamere) using Selenium with Python.

 ## Challenge
 For each of the Dataset above, there are challenge questions shown here.